SamKeathley/Screecher/README.md

 # Screecher

 ### What is it?
-Screecher is a simple web app that lets you search for Twitter hashtags and gives you the most recent Tweets with that hashtag.
+Screecher is a simple web app that lets you search for Twitter hashtags (via Twitter's Search API) and gives you the most recent Tweets with that hashtag.
 It's called "Screecher" because I had the idea to use a bat as the logo, and bats screech.

 ### Why is it?